kulics/koral/book-en/document.md

 B : Bool = false
 ```

-Because this language has intelligent automatic derivation, we can usually omit `: type` when the value is clear.
+Because this language has intelligent automatic derivation, we can usually omit `type` when the value is clear.

 E.g:
 ```
-A = 1
+A := 1
-B = false
+B := false
 ```

 Since invariable cannot be modified once they have been assigned, we can bind a new constant directly with an assignment.